Submission deadline: rolling

 When will I find out if my grant application was successful?

 Grant applications go through several stages of review and approval before funding is awarded.
-This process may take up to two months.
-Dr. Cousins, the OUR Director, will be happy to respond to student inquiries about grant application status, particularly if the process is taking longer than expected.
+This process may take up to six weeks.
+The OUR will be happy to respond to student inquiries about grant application status, particularly if the process is taking longer than expected.
+Please email us at OUR@unf.edu.

 Will I be awarded the amount for which I asked?